aleh/LSDJmi/README.md

 # LSDJmi

-This is the firmware for a little dongle providing MIDI out interface for "Arduinoboy" version of LSDJ.
+This is the firmware for a little dongle providing MIDI out interface for the "Arduinoboy" version of LSDJ.

-**Project status:** usable but missing support for scaled CC and CC/channel configuration directly from LSDJ.
+**Project status:** usable but missing support for CC/channel configuration directly from LSDJ.

 The actual [Arduinoboy](https://github.com/trash80/Arduinoboy) by **trash80** supports other Gameboy programs and more modes of operation.
 Check it out.